 People are looking at you if your kids are screaming right?
 So you know, like that you don't want to, people are coming, you feel that people are coming there to have a relaxing time and then your kids... ...I might go to those restaurants with my coworkers.
 But with my children, I prefer not to go to those places or, but I don't feel comfortable and I feel that people are not child friendly... ...I was going to say active and I feel that OK, soft plays keep them active but physically active.
 But I would prefer them to be physically active in an open space like a farm to go around the farm and if I want them to be active, I might just send them to a Sports Club.
 So they say rather than you know me, because I feel that if I go to a play cafe, I'm going to be there looking at them.
 So I feel that, you know, also that sort of the interaction part matters to me, a lot... ...Being a Muslim, having you know food that is that we can eat and I think it's not just Muslims.
 So if you're Jewish, there are particular food that you eat or not.
 So basically all vegetarian, vegetarian is more common in the UK, so it's not a sort of thing to get, but basically you know having these, yeah, things also those things feel that it's also important...
-99 (Interview with Hanna, Iranian mother of two children under 8)
+(Interview with Hanna, Iranian mother of two children under 8)

 A One Stop Space for all provisions both for young children and adults/carers A shared space that is equitable and accessible.
 A space for connection which enhances social cohesion (e.g. through free food, cultural & musical gatherings, through cooking together) and which meets the needs of all children and their communities.
 A space to gather, connect and get easy access to various services, informal support (e.g. mental health and well-being support, pre-natal, post-natal support) and information.
 Knowledge exchange & Research A space for adults and children to interact and share experiences and knowledge, both formally and informally in an easy, accessible and comfortable space.
-A space for learning and unlearning experiences through various cultures and practices from different members of the community both locally, nationally and globally. experience itself was very, heart-warming in a way, because I was able to communicate with parents and children at the same time (Interview with Nur, Postgraduate Student, Malaysian, about her perspectives of the Froebelian Futures play cafe)
+A space for learning and unlearning experiences through various cultures and practices from different members of the community both locally, nationally and globally.

-Unique space - safe for kids to play with other children while parents can sit with a cuppa.
-Nice and relaxed and informal unlike other "baby groups" or the library or expensive cafes (The Heart of Newhaven Froebelian Futures play cafe, Postcard Feedback)
+CUnique space - safe for kids to play with other children while parents can sit with a cuppa.
+Nice and relaxed and informal unlike other "baby groups" or the library or expensive cafes (The Heart of Newhaven Froebelian Futures play cafe, Postcard Feedback) ee...the whole experience itself was very, heart-warming in a way, because I was able to communicate with parents and children at the same time (Interview with Nur, Postgraduate Student, Malaysian, about her perspectives of the Froebelian Futures play cafe)